rebecca-earnest/ncov/README.md

 ## New versions

-The scripts in this pipeline will be updated as needed.
+The code in `scripts` will be updated as needed.
 Re-download this repository (`git clone...`) whenever a new analysis has to be done, to ensure the latest scripts are being used.

 ---
 ## Author

-* **Anderson Brito** - [WebPage](https://andersonbrito.github.io/) - andersonfbrito@gmail.com
+* **Anderson Brito** - [WebPage](https://andersonbrito.github.io/) - anderson.brito@yale.edu